jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #> Joining, by = "nhood"
 ```

-If we look at `summary()` again for *number_suicides* we can see that there are now 2 rows with NAs.
+If we look at `summary()` again for *number_suicides* we can see that there are now two rows with NAs.
 These are the neighborhoods where there were no suicides so they weren't present in the *suicide_agg* data.

 ```r